Iran University of Medical Sciences • Journals

 COPE-aligned

-Explains how concerns can be raised, what information should be provided, how triage is carried out, and when institutions or funders may be contacted.
+Explains how concerns can be raised, what information should be provided, triage, and when institutions or funders may be contacted.

 • Interim expressions of concern